Find Trade Colleges

 69% Freshmen Loans

 The total student population at Mount Marty University is 1,167, of which 987 students are undergraduates and of those, 595 are full-time.
-For undergraduates at Mount Marty, the average graduation time is 4.2 years.
+It takes the average Mount Marty undergraduate about 4.2 years to complete their degree.

-Roughly 69% of students at Mount Marty take out loans to pay for college.
+Approximately 69% of the students who attend this school take out loans.
 The average amount of student loans is $6,429 a year.
 The school reports a student loan default rate of 0.4% which is much lower than the average rate of 10.8%!

 #18